AustinAres2007/DeveloperJoe/Instructions.md

 * If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.3.0
+## Release Notes 1.3.1

-1. Voice Support
-2. Code Cleanup
+1. Localised guild configuration

 [^nm]: For a normal user, running `run.sh` within the root folder will suffice.
 [^op]: If you want details, use any Python version 3.9 and above, and execute `joe.py` within the root folder of DeveloperJoe.